philippreiner/website/_blog/conversation-starter.md

 ---
 title: 'Conversation Starter'
 slogan: 'Learn more about me with those topics and interests (May 2021).'
-date: '2021-05-28'
+date: '2021-09-23'
 author: 'Philipp Reiner'
 image: '/static/philipp-reiner.jpg'
 fav: false
 language: 'en'
 ---

-While you can learn about my work on [LinkedIn](https://www.linkedin.com/in/philippreiner/) here are some conversation starters.
+While you can learn about my work on [LinkedIn](https://www.linkedin.com/in/philippreiner/) here are some conversation starters and points of interest.

 ## Working Life
 - **Startups and Entrepreneurship** I believe that innovation and therefore progress is a result of taking the risk to build something from the ground up.
 - **Agile and Collaboration** Leading people to build something complex and huge in small iterations by using agile methods such as Scrum.
 - **Future Business Models** The world is changing and so are companies.
 How businesses work and make money fascinate me - from a local restaurant to global supply chains.
 - **Teaching others** I'm doing lectures at my local university (DHBW Heidenheim) about Stratic Supply Chain Management and Web Programming.
+- **Industry and Manufacturing** Over the years I've seen many factories from the inside and I (try to) understand how this will look like in the future.

+## About the world
+- **Climate Crisis** Our (western) wealth and lifestyle isn't build sustainable and destroys the planet.
+This has to stop.
+I try to lower my carbon footprint but also think that we need to move the needle together (e.g. from politics).
+I'm positive that humankind will figure this out.
+- **Equality** I would like to give people from diverse backgrounds equal opportunities.
+This is sometimes harder than expected, needs constant attention and we can still improve, especially in the tech sector.

 ![old cameras of mine](/images/cameras.jpg)